pfeghali/CS130A-FinalPrep/README.md

 # Data Structures and Algorithms
 ## What is a data structure?
-A data strcuture is some sort of form which holds data in a (usually) intelligent manner.
+A data strcuture is some sort of form which holds data in an (usually) intelligent manner.
 DS allow for optimized operations on data, and usually are built to have strong bounds on worst case complexity.
 DS are fundementally important to CS, since the movement, access, analysis, and computation based on data is a lot of what CS is.
 ## Worst case bounding (BigO)
 When we're building a data strucutre, we want to have strcutures which allow for fast operations with millions of elements.
-We can analyze how something will scale using BigO analysis.
+We can analyze how something will scale by using BigO analysis.
 For example, consider: ![equation](https://latex.codecogs.com/gif.latex?10x^2&plus;5x-34\rightarrow&space;O(N^2)).
 With BigO analsis we ignore all extranneous coeffecients, and just argue that the function scales according to N^2.
 ### What about Big\omega?
 Big\omega is a representation of the lower bound of a function as N approaches infinity.
 We can also consider BigO as the upper bound of such a function as N approaches infinity.
 This usually is not very interesting.